Elastic Load Balancing

 Achieve better fault tolerance for your applications

-Elastic Load Balancing provides fault tolerance for your applications by automatically balancing traffic across targets – Amazon EC2 instances, containers and IP addresses – and Availability Zones while ensuring only healthy targets receive traffic.
-If all of your targets in a single Availability Zone are unhealthy, Elastic Load Balancing will route traffic to healthy instances in other Availability Zones.
+Elastic Load Balancing provides fault tolerance for your applications by automatically balancing traffic across targets – Amazon EC2 instances, containers, IP addresses, and Lambda functions – in multiple Availability Zones while ensuring only healthy targets receive traffic.
+If all of your targets in a single Availability Zone are unhealthy, Elastic Load Balancing will route traffic to healthy targets in other Availability Zones.
 Once targets have returned to a healthy state, load balancing will automatically resume to the original targets.

 Automatically load balance your containerized applications

 With enhanced container support for Elastic Load Balancing, you can now load balance across multiple ports on the same Amazon EC2 instance.
 You can also take advantage of deep integration with the Amazon EC2 Container Service (ECS), which provides a fully-managed container offering.
 Simply register a service with a load balancer, and ECS transparently manages the registration and de-registration of Docker containers.
 The load balancer automatically detects the port and dynamically reconfigures itself.